schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 ### Generator function

 I am starting with the generator function since this is a very easy example.
-I will write down the implementation and discuss the differences of the functional implementation vs the object oriented implementation.
+I will write down the implementation and discuss the differences of the functional implementation vs the object-oriented implementation.

 #### The OO-Implementation